tarekmonjur/design-principles-patterns/readme.md

 # Design Patterns & Principles:

 ## Design Principles:
+Design principles are general guidelines that can guide our class structure and relationships.
 Design principles help us by giving an additional set of guidelines on top of the core object-oriented concepts.
 Following these Design Principles have resulted in a set of recurring patterns and we call those structures design patterns.